pylonweb/refinerycms-menus/readme.md

 ## IMPORTANT: IN DEVELOPMENT!

 This extension is still in development!
 There is no tests yet.
-You can use refinery_page_menu("custom_menu") which returns a PageMenu model object with the permatitle "custom_menu".
 Also you can't create new menus in the admin interface, you have to create them yourself.

 A stable complete version will soon be released.